What is a Health Reimbursement Arrangement (HRA)?

 Your HRA may offer an auto-payment option, which will automatically pay your eligible expenses from your HRA to you or your provider.
 Check you plan materials to see if this option is available to you.
 You may be able to opt-in or opt-out of this service through this website under the My Accounts section, once you are enrolled.

 May I submit expenses for my spouse and children for reimbursement through my HRA?

 Your HRA may stipulate that only expenses for dependents covered under the insurance plan are eligible for HRA reimbursement.
 Check your plan documents on claim eligibility.

-What supporting documentation must I submit with each HRA claim?
+What supporting documentation must I file with each HRA claim?

-There are two main types of supporting documentation for HRA claims:
+There are two main types of supporting documentation for health FSA claims:

 i.
 Explanation of Benefits (EOB):